gurpreet-hanjra/contract-tester/README.md

 `contract.validateContract(config);`

+### options

+Force to record the response, irrespective of time `contract.validateContract(config, true);`

 ## Why contract testing?
-aa
 With rise of popular Javascript frameworks like Angular, React, Ember and more.
 Single page applications work with REST backend over JSON.
 And there is always a chance that something time to time changed from backend, be it part of change in functionality, refactoring or any other reason.
 And when something is changed, contract between fronend and backend fails.
-Boo!
+Boom!

 Your applications is not working or some data is not displaying and you wonder WTF!
 I haven't changed anything, why the hell is not working?